launchableinc/cli/docs/resources/always-run.md

-# Always record tests
+# Always run record tests

-`launchable record tests` requires always run whether test run succeeds or fails.
-The way depends on your CI environment.
+The `launchable record tests` command must always run even if the test run succeeds or fails.
+However, some tools exit the build process as soon as the test process finishes, preventing this from happening.
+The way to fix this depends on your CI tool:

 ## Jenkins